-(11) Ecology will allow interested parties to submit requests for consideration of additional or modified categories of projects after posting this initial list, through a method approved by ecology.
-Prior to making a decision on the request, ecology will:
+- (15) Ecology will allow interested parties to submit requests for consideration of additional or modified categories of projects after posting this initial list, through a method approved by Ecology. - (16) Ecology will send notice and post for comment any proposed additions or modifications to the list for a period of not less than 60 days before Ecology makes any final determination.